 By seeking a patent on the amino acid sequence of eculizumab, Alexion represented to the patent office that the sequence was novel and nonobvious, but this was not so.
 On the contrary, Alexion presumably intended to disclose the full amino acid sequence of eculizumab in 1999 and made a submission to Chemical Abstracts Services ("CAS") for that purpose.
 In Alexion's words to the European Patent Office, "the sequence for eculizumab was publicly available [before Feb.
 3, 2004]," and the "sequence for eculizumab was submitted to [CAS] and entered into their STN database on 14 February 1999[.]"
-(EX1027, 277, 291 (5.1.2); EX1003, ¶59.)
+(EX1027, 277, 291 (5.1.2.); EX1003, ¶59.)

 Alexion later claimed in an European counterpart patent application in this family that it was not until ten years later, in 2009, that Alexion "learned" that the sequence for eculizumab had "inadvertently" been submitted with errors in the sequences.
-(EX1028, 235-42, 280-81, 412-13, 522-23.)1 discovering that it had submitted erroneous sequence information to CAS, as discussed in Part VIII below, the prior art still anticipated and rendered these sequences obvious.
+(EX1028, 235-42, 280-81, 412-13, 522-23.)1

+Even setting aside the implausibility of Alexion's ten-year delay in discovering that it had submitted erroneous sequence information to CAS, as discussed in Part VIII below, the prior art still anticipated and rendered these sequences obvious.